mvan231/Scriptable/Weather Overview/Readme.md

 ###### Weather data provided by [Open Weather Map](https://openweathermap.org/).
 You'll need an API key in order to use the widget.
 You can get one [here!](https://openweathermap.org/api)
+***Note: if you don't already have an API key with OpenWeatherMap, [it can take up to a few hours for the key to activate](https://openweathermap.org/faq#error401)

 #### Normal Examples (Hourly)